Table of Contents

 b.
 Angle Measurement:

 Such angular determinations are accomplished using the electrical and optical scanning system of the telescope.
-This system is provided with rotating glass that comprises of the bar codes.
+This system is provided with rotating glass that comprises the bar codes.
 Such glass makes it easier to read the angles.

 c.
 Coordinate Determinations:

-An essential application of the total station is to determine the location of the required points i.e. it can be used to compute the X, Y, Z coordinate of the survey points.
+An essential application of the total station is to determine the location of the required points i.e. it can be used to compute the X, Y, and Z coordinates of the survey points.

 d.
 Land Surveying & Alignment Surveying:

-In the land surveying, the total station can be used to measure the distances, angles as well as the location coordinates which can be further used for the preparation of topographical maps and plans.
+In land surveying, the total station can be used to measure the distances, angles as well as location coordinates which can be further used for the preparation of topographical maps and plans.

 Total stations can also be used for demarcating the property lines and the boundary lines.

 Before the commencement of any mining work, a mining survey has to be done.
 The total station is an essential instrument used for this purpose.
 It can also be used to determine the mining points and to prepare the mining maps.

 Such points and maps can be used by the miners to locate the points with abundant minerals.